awsdocs/aws-php-developers-guide/doc_source/ses-examples.rst

 email addresses and domains.
 For more information about |SESlong|, see the |SES-dg|_.

 .. image:: images/code-samples-ses.png
-   :alt: Diagram that provides an overview of how AWS SDK for PHP connects to Amazon SES
+   :alt: Diagram that provides an overview of how AWS SDK for PHP connects to Amazon SES.

 All the example code for the |sdk-php| Version 3 is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.